yanpurdenko/django-task-manager/README.md

 ## Features
-- Authorization functionality for Workers/Users
+- Authorisation functionality for Workers/Users
 - Change and reset password functionality
 - Workers profile interface
 - Updating profile functionality like changing avatar or edit some profile information